elviejo79/resume/README.md

 ## But

-If you would like to have your `resume.json` in a repository aka like this.
+If you would like to have your `resume.yaml` in a repository aka like this.

-You can set up a Github Action that automatically updates your gist `resume.json` to match what is in your repo everytime you push.
+You can set up a Github Action that automatically updates your gist `resume.yaml` to match what is in your repo everytime you push.

 If you checkout the `.github/workflows/gist.yml` file you should be able to figure it out with relative ease.
-Or feel free to ping me an issue.

 ## The basic steps are

-- [ ]Create a gist called `resume.json`
+- [ ] Create a gist called `resume.json`
 - [ ] Create or fork this repo and commit your updated `resume.json`
 - [ ] Create a Personal Github token that has just the `gist` scope
 - [ ] Go to your repository settings, then to the secrets page, and add a new secret called `TOKEN` with the value being from the token you created in 3)